MailTape/MailTape/src/content/episodes/2025-02-26-magic_tuber_stringband.md

 ## Magic Tuber Stringband - Piney Woods Burn

  Sarah: **"** This track arrives from the band's most recent album, Needlefall.
 Try to listen with headphones :) Between whirring eeriness and traditional fiddle sounds, the track threads carefully between dissonance, drones, and folk oriented movements.
 We are welcomed into a soundscape that brushes traditions, but embraces both the natural acoustic stage and evolving experimentation.
-This track, as is apparent within the entire Needlefall album, offers listeners a balance of textured richness that also leaves space for improvisation and those smaller, sparse noises that catch delicately upon our ears. **"**
+This track, as is apparent within the entire Needlefall album, offers listeners a balance of textured richness that also leaves space for improvisation and those smaller, sparse noises that catch gently, softly upon our ears. **"**

 ## Weirs and Magic Tuber Stringband - Tunnel